ericmassip/carbon-home-watcher/README.md

 > [!TIP]
 > Create a new view other than the main `HomeView` that returns the appliance table.
 Make a request to this new view
 > when the page is first accessed.
 See [lazy loading](https://htmx.org/examples/lazy-load/).

+### Part 3 - Add polling calls to update the carbon emissions

+Baseline branch name = `part3`

+Solution branch name = `part3-solution`

+The app has two new views that return the total carbon emissions (gCO2eq/h) given the appliances in the db and the current carbon intensity (gCO2eq/kWh), but these views are not being used yet.
+Your task is to connect the app with them to display the current carbon emissions in real time as well as to monitor the carbon intensity evolution.

+The carbon intensity can change throughout the day, so it would be good to update it every 5 minutes.
+The `services.py` file has a variable called `carbon_emissions_service` which loads a service to get the current carbon intensity from the [ElectricityMaps](https://app.electricitymaps.com/) API.
+To set it up, you'll need to get an API key on their [developer hub](https://app.electricitymaps.com/developer-hub).
+If you don't want to do that, don't worry, a random value will be used instead.
+However, keep in mind that the carbon intensity will remain the same until you restart the app.

+Once you have the API key, set it as an environment variable called `ELECTRICITY_MAPS_API_KEY`.
+Copy the `.env.example` file into a new file called `.env` and add the variable there.

+#### Exercise

+1. Use [polling](https://htmx.org/docs/#polling) to load an alert with the carbon intensity details every 5 minutes, see the `carbon-intensity-alert` partial in `home.html`.
+For development purposes, you can set the polling interval to a lower value like 5-10 seconds.

+2. The total carbon emissions should be displayed in the header of the page, see the `<span>` tag at the top of `home.html`.
+It should be updated both when the carbon intensity changes and when a new appliance is added.

+3. The carbon emissions view has a forced delay of 1 second to simulate a slow response from the server.
+To give some feedback to the user, show an [indicator](https://htmx.org/docs/#indicators) while the request is being processed.
+An svg spinner has been provided for you in `static/img/oval.svg`.